pan-unit42/wireshark-workshop/README.md

 # traffic-analysis-workshop
-pcaps of traffic for traffic analysis workshop
+This Github repository contains pcaps of traffic for our series of traffic analysis workshop videos